onset/lameta/sentry.README.md

 Currently using "@sentry/browser" instead of '@sentry/electron' because of bugs long ago, which could be fixed by now.
 As a result we're only getting errors from the Render process.

-Note that "onset" was taken as an org, so our actual org id is "onset-org"
+The Keyman team runs their own sentry sever and is graciously sharing that wil lameta.
+(Sentry.com limits retention on free accounts to 30 days).

 1. curl -sL https://sentry.io/get-cli/ | bash # may need some other install method on windows

-2. Set a SENTRY_AUTH_TOKEN environment variable with a sentry auth token that has permissions org:read, project:read, project:releases
+2. Set a LAMTA_SENTRY_AUTH_TOKEN environment variable with a sentry auth token that has permissions org:read, project:read, project:releases

 3. run `./make-sentry-release.sh` in a bash shell